CMU-Perceptual-Computing-Lab/openpose/README.md

 6. ... etc.

 Just comment on GitHub or make a pull request and we will answer as soon as possible!
 Send us an email if you use the library to make a cool demo or YouTube video!

-## Authors and Contributors
-OpenPose is authored by [Gines Hidalgo](https://www.gineshidalgo.com/), [Zhe Cao](http://www.andrew.cmu.edu/user/zhecao), [Tomas Simon](http://www.cs.cmu.edu/~tsimon), [Shih-En Wei](https://scholar.google.com/citations?user=sFQD3k4AAAAJ&hl=en), [Hanbyul Joo](http://www.cs.cmu.edu/~hanbyulj), and [Yaser Sheikh](http://www.cs.cmu.edu/~yaser).
-Currently, it is being maintained by [Gines Hidalgo](https://www.gineshidalgo.com/) and [Yaadhav Raaj](https://www.linkedin.com/in/yaadhavraaj).
-The [original CVPR 2017 repo](https://github.com/ZheC/Multi-Person-Pose-Estimation) includes Matlab and Python versions, as well as the training code.
-The body pose estimation work is based on [the original ECCV 2016 demo](https://github.com/CMU-Perceptual-Computing-Lab/caffe_rtpose).

-In addition, OpenPose would not be possible without the [CMU Panoptic Studio dataset](http://domedb.perception.cs.cmu.edu/).

-We would also like to thank all the people who helped OpenPose in any way.
-The main contributors are listed in [doc/contributors.md](doc/contributors.md).